OPNA2608/libopenpmd/README.md

 # libopenpmd

 A WIP project to write an open-source C library capable of parsing both the MML and the compiled versions of the PMD sound driver's music files.

-The aim is to write a stripped-down, cross-platform - Windows, macOS & Linux (and ideally down to DOS on actual PC-98s) - library for parsing and handling PMD files.
-This goal is being approached by doing a from-the-ground-up, hopefully clean effort to understand and document the binary format based on my own experiments with the official manual and compiler with the help of prior documentation efforts.
+The aim is to write a stripped-down, cross-platform - Windows, macOS, Linux and DOS on actual PC-98s - library for parsing and handling PMD files.
+This goal is being approached by doing a from-the-ground-up, hopefully clean effort to understand and document the binary formats based on my own experiments with the official manual and compiler with the help of prior documentation efforts.

 ## Roadmap